Playground Renewal Program (2025-2026)

 Thank you for your feedback.
 The new play unit will feature monkey bars however the City will do some further investigation to see if it can be made even more exciting!

 • Share Hi Team I live opposite the park and hear children laughing and enjoying the playground everyday so it's great it's being renewed.
 However I do believe you should consider sand or the rubber surface as I know parents that avoid parks with wood chips and mulch because of the splinter prospect, falls and the ants and bugs it attracts.
 Ive driven past many woodchip parks that are very rarely used.
 Thanks Rose on Facebook Share Hi Team I live opposite the park and hear children laughing and enjoying the playground everyday so it's great it's being renewed.
 However I do believe you should consider sand or the rubber surface as I know parents that avoid parks with wood chips and mulch because of the splinter prospect, falls and the ants and bugs it attracts.
 Ive driven past many woodchip parks that are very rarely used.
-Thanks Rose on Twitter Share Hi Team I live opposite the park and hear children laughing and enjoying the playground everyday so it's great it's being renewed.
+Thanks Rose on X (formerly Twitter) Share Hi Team I live opposite the park and hear children laughing and enjoying the playground everyday so it's great it's being renewed.
 However I do believe you should consider sand or the rubber surface as I know parents that avoid parks with wood chips and mulch because of the splinter prospect, falls and the ants and bugs it attracts.
 Ive driven past many woodchip parks that are very rarely used.
 Thanks Rose on Linkedin Email Hi Team I live opposite the park and hear children laughing and enjoying the playground everyday so it's great it's being renewed.
 However I do believe you should consider sand or the rubber surface as I know parents that avoid parks with wood chips and mulch because of the splinter prospect, falls and the ants and bugs it attracts.
 Ive driven past many woodchip parks that are very rarely used.
 Thanks Rose link

 Hi Team I live opposite the park and hear children laughing and enjoying the playground everyday so it's great it's being renewed.
 However I do believe you should consider sand or the rubber surface as I know parents that avoid parks with wood chips and mulch because of the splinter prospect, falls and the ants and bugs it attracts.
 Ive driven past many woodchip parks that are very rarely used.
 Thanks Rose

-Rose asked 4 months ago
+Rose asked 10 months ago

 Hi Rose,